Scottie Phillips: Houston Texans

 Phillips signed with the Houston Texans as an undrafted free agent on April 27, 2020.
 He was waived on September 5, 2020 and signed to the practice squad the next day.
 Phillips was elevated to the active roster on September 10 and November 21 for the team's weeks 1 and 11 games against the Kansas City Chiefs and New England Patriots, and reverted to the practice squad after each game.
 He was promoted to the active roster on November 25, 2020.

 On November 9, 2021, Phillips was placed on injured reserve.
 He was waived/injured on May 2, 2022 and placed on injured reserve.
 On June 16, 2022, Phillips was released by the Texans with an injury settlement.

 Seattle Sea Dragons

 On November 17, 2022, Phillips was drafted by the Seattle Sea Dragons of the XFL.
+He was removed from the roster in August 2023.